Rubio leading US delegation to Saudi Arabia for talks with Russia on Ukraine, according to AP source

 Svyrydenko's remarks came within hours of Witkoff's statement that high-level meetings were imminent in Saudi Arabia.

-Witkoff didn't specify who they would be meeting and what they would discuss, but he said that he was leaving for Saudi Arabia on Sunday evening.
+Witkoff didn't specify with whom they would be meeting and what they would discuss, but he said that he was leaving for Saudi Arabia on Sunday evening.

 Russian officials and state media took a triumphant tone after Trump jettisoned three years of U.S. policy and announced that he would likely meet soon with Putin to negotiate a peace deal in the war in Ukraine.